romrawinjp/romrawinjp.github.io/content/cv.md

 <br> 📍 Sirindhorn International Institute of Technology, Thammasat University <br> <small> 🗣️ Assisting freshmen students with their homework and provided explanations in all courses <br> 🗣️ Advising students on how to adjust to university-level classes </small>

 **Volunteer teacher** - Science teacher in remote areas <small> <br> &nbsp;&nbsp;&nbsp;&nbsp; May 2012 - June 2017 </small>
-<br> 📍 Faculty of Science, Chiang Mai University<br> <small> 🗣️ Teaching science to elementary and high school students in Thailand's remote areas  <br> ⭐ This was the first time I realized that we had the power to improve students' lives as being a good teacher for them. </small>
+<br> 📍 Faculty of Science, Chiang Mai University <br> <small> 🗣️ Teaching science to elementary and high school students in Thailand's remote areas  <br> ⭐ This was the first time my experiences have made me realize that we have the power to improve students' lives by being good teachers for them. </small>

-> 🧑‍🏫 My life and intellect has developed through many great teachers.
-I love them and they are always my complete role models.
+> 🧑‍🏫 My life and intellect have developed through many great teachers.
+I love them, and they are always my complete role models.
 I felt fortunate and genuinely grateful to meet all of them.
-I don't know what they were seeing in me, but I'll try to see the best in my students like what they did for me.
+I don't know what they were seeing in me, but I'll try to see the best in my students, like they did for me.

-> 👶 To my students, thank you for teaching how to be a good teacher.
+> 👶 To my students, thank you for teaching me how to be a good teacher.
 For me, I only wish you all the best in your career and life.
-Message me anytime if you need my help or wanna tell me some news! 😁
+Message me anytime if you need my help or want to tell me some news! 😁

 ---